century-synthetics/bt-button-box/firmware/NRF52832/README.md

 Restart the Arduino IDE

-Open the Boards Manager option from the Tools -> Board menu and install 'Adafruit nRF52 by Adafruit' using **version 0.7.5**
+Open the Boards Manager option from the Tools -> Board menu and install 'Adafruit nRF52 by Adafruit'

+If you have an older revision of the board (March 2018 and before) use version 0.7.5 and install the 0.7.5 Bluefruit52Lib.

+Newer revisions of the board (March 2018 and newer) install 0.20.5 and use the 0.20.5 Bluefruit52Lib.

 This will install the Board Support Package (BSP) to your computer and may take a few minutes.